Pypy233/Library-Info-App/README.md

   ```

 If the Main function is a client, then every time we add an algorithm, we have to modify it once on the client side, adding an else if, causing unnecessary trouble.
 So, in the current situation, we first know the existing DocReader,PDFReader and EPUBReader three algorithms, but we are not sure which algorithm to use at runtime, and in order to isolate the client and business logic code, we can create the client creation algorithm.
-The business logic of the class is transferred to the Cotent class and a method of creating an algorithm factory is added.
+The business logic of the class is transferred to the ReaderContext class and a method of creating an algorithm factory is added.

 ## Component4